ssciwr/faunanet/README.md

    set_up --cfg=./path/to/custom/install_config.yml
 ```
-This does the same as the call to ```sps.set_up_sparrow``` call above, so you can refer to the documentation of that function for further information, too.
+This does the same as the call to ```sps.set_up``` call above, so you can refer to the documentation of that function for further information, too.

 ### Using faunanet as a library
 faunanet can be used as a library in your own application.
 Just add